 Now, payment is an important component without which you can’t grow your digital ecosystem. bKash in many ways has made it possible for the next epochs of consumer technology to happen in Bangladesh.

-While we have seen a phenomenal growth of mobile penetration in the country, internet penetration remains a sad story.
-According to recent Google data, daily active internet users in Bangladesh is 14 million - a depressing number so to say.
+While we have seen phenomenal growth in mobile penetration in the country, internet penetration remains a sad story.
+According to recent Google data, the daily active internet users in Bangladesh is 14 million - a depressing number so to say.
 Internet quality is equally bad according to several studies.
 We could have done better.

 However, this is not a miss.
 We are making progress, the pace does not matter.
 What makes me wonder is that we have managed to miss a host of major opportunities.
 There were valid reasons behind this.
 One is of course low PC and mobile penetration in the early days as well as low internet penetration.
 Despite this, I would argue that we lack ingenuity in our culture.

-Let us count a few opportunities that we missed that previous epochs offered: 1) work and productivity 2) messaging - that falls within work and productivity 3) communication, again related to messaging.
+Let us take a look at a few opportunities that we missed that previous epochs offered: 1) work and productivity 2) messaging - that falls within work and productivity 3) communication, again related to messaging.